 Schedule and Routine

 Create and maintain a schedule and routine.
 “Many dogs find “living in the moment” and spontaneity to be nerve-wracking.
 In fact, much of a dog’s life is about anticipating future events.
 Dogs thrive off of predictability and routine.”
-Dog Liaison, Jenna Romano
+Get A Calm Dog, Jenna Romano

 **FREE** Dog Enrichment course by Instinct Online School